199ocero/vilt-table/README.md

 This package is an Inertia.js table built with Laravel and Vue.
 The design and code structure are highly inspired by FilamentPHP's table.

+## Features

+- Light/dark mode
+- Pagination with custom items per page.
+Default to `[10, 20, 50, 100]`
+- Searchable with relationships
+- more features to be added ...

 ## Installation

 You can install the package via composer: